Bunbuku Chagama: Fairy tale

 The following summary is based on three early English translations of the fairy tale version.
-(Note: The story-line of the otogi banashi (fairy tale) version, as well as the early English translation by Mitford (1871) and the translation by Mrs. T. H. James (1880s) for the crepe paper book series.)
+(Note: The story-line of the Iwaya Sazanami otogi banashi (fairy tale) version, as well as the early English translation by Mitford (1871) and the translation by Mrs. T. H. James (1880s) for the crepe paper book series.)

-At a temple called in Kōzuke Province (now Gunma Prefecture), (Note: "province of Jôshiu" (Mitford); "province of Kotsuke" (James); "province of Kodzuke" (Iwaya/Riddell)) the master priest (abbot) (Note: A high priest (oshō).) owns a chagama (tea kettle).
+At a temple called Morin-ji in Kōzuke Province (now Gunma Prefecture), (Note: "province of Jôshiu" (Mitford); "province of Kotsuke" (James); "province of Kodzuke" (Iwaya/Riddell)) the master priest (abbot) (Note: A high priest (oshō).) owns a chagama (tea kettle).
 When the priest sets the kettle on a hearth, (Note: Iwaya Sazanami gives (爐, ro) "hearth, furnace", translated as "fire", which is vague, but in other Japanese texts it is given as irori or sunken hearth, and the illustrations in Mitford or James's translations depict an irori.) the kettle sprouts a head and a tail (or legs as well), and turns into a half-badger, half tea-kettle creature.
 What is loosely translated as a "badger" here is strictly speaking a tanuki or raccoon dog.

 The priest and his novices (Note: novices (James trl, Riddell tr.); pupils (Mitford); (小坊主, kobōzu) (Iwaya)) subdue it, and since it reverts to the form of an ordinary kettle, they sell it to a traveling tinker or rag-peddler.
 (Note: Iwaya here gives (屑屋, kuzuya) or "junk dealer", the translation given in (Sakade 2012) [1958].
 Murai (1868) also gives (くづや, kuzuya).
 The profession of this merchant could vary from (紙屑屋, kamikuzuya) "paper scrap dealer" to (古道具屋, furudōguya) "used hardware dealer" to (鋳掛屋, ikakeya) "tinker".)
-The kettle reveals its half-tanuki form to the peddler, (Note: And introduces itself as Bunbuku Chagama ("Bumbuku-Chagama"), James's tr.)) and the merchant acts on a friend's advice to command the beast to turn tricks, or, is persuaded by the tanuki itself, which bargains to perform acrobatics in exchange for being well-treated.
+The kettle reveals its half-tanuki form to the peddler, (Note: And introduces itself as Bunbuku Chagama ("Bumbuku-Chagama"), James's tr.)) and the merchant acts on a friend's advice to command the beast to perform tricks, or, is persuaded by the tanuki itself, which bargains to perform acrobatics in exchange for being well-treated.
 The peddler agrees to neither put it over hot flame nor stow it away in a stuffy box, and share what food he has.

 The man sets up a circus-like roadside attraction and charges admission for people to see the tea-kettle badger walking a tightrope to the tune of music.
 The man becomes wealthy, and returns the kettle to Morin-ji temple.